MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Experiments and Results

 \subsection{Evaluating \handmodel}

 We first show results and experiments related to \handmodel only.
 We quantitatively as well qualitatively assess the visual quality of our hand model with the current state-of-the-art method LiveHand~\cite{mundra2023livehand} and TAVA~\cite{li2022tava}. \parahead{Metrics, Dataset \& Setup} We assess the visual quality of our hand model using PSNR, SSIM, and LPIPS metrics (where higher scores indicate better performance) on the Interhand2.6M dataset, as shown in \Cref{tab:hand_quantitative}.
-While these metrics focus on visual quality, we note that they are proxies for geometric quality as well, which is important for grasp capture.
-For optimization, we used two subjects from Interhand2.6M (Capture0 and Capture1), focusing on the ``ROM07-RT-Finger-Occlusions" sequence from the test set.
-We allocate 75\% of the data for training and use the remainder for evaluation.
+We used two subjects from Interhand2.6M (Capture0 and Capture1), focusing on the ``ROM07-RT-Finger-Occlusions" sequence from the test set.
+We allocate 75\% of the data for optimizing and use the remainder for evaluation.

 \parahead{Quantitative Evaluation} \handmodel is not specifically designed for photorealism since we leave out ambient occlusion and shadow mapping and focus only on geometric accuracy.
-Despite this, our method is superior to TAVA and on par with LiveHand.
-Furthermore, we evaluated our method on our \DatasetName dataset , as detailed in \Cref{tab:dataset_benchmark}, using a similar training and testing split of 3:1.
-Our dataset is better lit than InternHand2.6M with fewer harsh shadows resulting in significantly better performance of our method.
-In conclusion, despite not being tailored for photorealism, our method demonstrates substantial potential for application in photorealistic contexts.
+As shown in \Cref{tab:hand_quantitative}, our results outperforms TAVA however LiveHand emerges as the best in terms of the evaluated metrics (PSNR/LPIPS), which significantly penalize the absence of ambient occlusion and shadows (also mentioned by \cite{li2022tava}). \textit{ We want to emphasize that our primary goal is not to surpass existing hand models in terms of visual quality.
+Instead, our focus is on accurate contact estimation.} LiveHand and TAVA both learn implicit volumetric density field which makes calculating contact maps complicated \& expensive, whereas our Gaussians-based approach is more efficient.
+The comparison with LiveHand and TAVA is intended to demonstrate our comparable visual quality despite not being designed for it.